George Edwards Peacock: Early life

 By 1839, however, his family was living in Sydney and Peacock was requesting a transfer there.
 By 1840 he was back in Sydney training at Paramatta Observatory with the government astronomer, James Dunlop and he was afterwards employed as a meteorologist at the South Head Weather Station.
 While Peacock's work was dismissed as 'unworthy of confidence' by the Colonial Astronomer, Rev. William Scott, Peacock's reports remain the only daily account of Sydney's weather between 1840 and 1856.
 After his marriage break-up, he moved into a nearby cottage and the views from the road to Sydney became the subject of many of his paintings.
-On 27 November 1847, the Sydney Chronicle announced that the Governor had granted a conditional pardon to George Peacock which enabled him to proceed to all parts of the world except England.
+On 27 November 1847, it was announced in the Sydney Chronicle that the governor had granted a conditional pardon to George Peacock which enabled him to proceed to all parts of the world except England.

-He appears to have been most active as a painter between 1845 and 1852 and in 1847 he exhibited with the Society for the Promotion of the Fine Arts in Australia.
+Peacock appears to have been most active as a painter between 1845 and 1852 and in 1847 he exhibited with the Society for the Promotion of the Fine Arts in Australia.
 On 22 June 1850 Bell's Life reported on an exhibition of local works at Kern and Mader's of George Street where they were highly complimentary of a copy of an oil picture by Mr. Peacock of South Head.
 They also listed 'Richmond Road' and 'Buttermero Lake' as landscapes by Peacock.
 In March 1851 the dealer J.T.
 Grocott had five of Peacock's oil views of Port Jackson on display at his gallery, together with lithographs after Peacock's painting, Citizens' Mayor's Picnic.

 After the closure of the meteorological station in South Head little is known about Peacock's movements.
-In an article in the Sydney Morning Herald from 1857, P. G. K. says that Mr. Peacock had 'bolted from the colony' suggesting this may be the reason no later works have come to light.
+In an article in the Sydney Morning Herald from 1857, P. G. K. says that Peacock had 'bolted from the colony' suggesting this may be the reason no later works have come to light.